Dr Rainer Gnibl, GMP Inspector for EMA and Local Government, Germany

 - Flow of information

-When to recall or not to recall – that’s the question
+When to Recall or not to Recall – Apply Root Cause Analysis

-The participants will work through a single hypothetical scenario.
-Working in small groups the participants will need to decide what action to take, what information is needed, who should be involved, and ultimately decide if a recall is required and if so to what level.
+A hypothetical scenario will be shown: What action needs to be taken, what information is needed, who should be involved, and ultimately - Is a recall required and if so to what level?